A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

-Contextually, their formulation builds on a proof established by Batzolis et al.~\cite{batzolis_conditional_2021} which validates that the conditional score can be estimated using denoising score matching in finite dimensions.
-Baldassari et al.~then leverage the arguments developed in the Batzolis paper to prove that this widely successful approach—the conditional denoising estimator—can also be applied in infinite dimensions The authors also closely adopt the Pidstrigach formalism to establish theoretical guarantees for sampling from the conditional distribution~\cite{pidstrigach2025infinitedimensionaldiffusionmodels}.
-However, their work contrasts with Pidstrigach et al.~in that the latter presents a projection-type approach to incorporate observed data into the unconditional sampling process to avoid the definition of the conditional score, while the former directly defines and estimates the conditional score in infinite dimensions.

-Considering these research gaps, Baldassari et al.\ instead define an inifite-dimensional analog of the standard conditional score (reverse drift)~\eqref{eq:cond-score} in order to approximate non-Gaussian, multimodal target conditionals while remaining stable under mesh refinement, demonstrated with a geophysics example.
-In a mathematical sense, the authors present four crucial ideas: a formal definition of the conditional score for the infinite-dimensional case, theoretical guarantees for convergence of the reverse SDE under Gaussian and more general priors, conditions ensuring stability and valid sampling from the target conditional distribution, and a proof that the conditional score can be consistently estimated using conditional denoising score matching.
-Through examples, the authors demonstrate that their method supports large-scale, discretization-invariant Bayesian inference with strong theoretical foundations and practical efficiency.
+Considering these research gaps, the authors present four crucial ideas: a formal definition of the conditional score for the infinite-dimensional case, theoretical guarantees for convergence of the reverse SDE under Gaussian and more general priors, conditions ensuring stability and valid sampling from the target conditional distribution, and a proof that the conditional score can be consistently estimated using conditional denoising score matching.
+This avoids the inconsistencies highlighted by~\cite{geffner2023compositionalscoremodelingsimulationbased} and related work~\cite{liu_compositional_2023} that rely on additive score factorization.

-A central outcome of this work is discretization invariance.
-This property guarantees that the learned conditional SDM represents the true infinite-dimensional posterior and not a grid-dependent artifact, which is crucial for PDE-based Bayesian inverse problems where resolutions (e.g., 256 $\times$ 256 and beyond) may vary by orders of magnitude.
-For Gaussian priors, they provide explicit expressions for the conditional score and prove exponential convergence of the reverse SDE under certain spectral conditions.

-An important consideration noted by the authors is that conditional scores have the tendency to ``blow up'' as $t\to 0$ in function spaces (especially for low-noise or noiseless observations).
-To address this, the authors derive conditions on more general (non-Gaussian) priors (densities with respect to a Gaussian measure) that ensure uniform-in-time control of the conditional score, yielding stable reverse dynamics for conditional sampling in infinite dimensions.

-Compared to the aforementioned projection-based approaches such as Pidstrigach et al.~\cite{pidstrigach2025infinitedimensionaldiffusionmodels}, conditioning on new $\xobs$ is handled directly in the reverse SDE, without additional optimization, projection steps, or heuristic score compositions.
-This avoids the inconsistencies highlighted by Geffner et al.~\cite{geffner2023compositionalscoremodelingsimulationbased} and related work~\cite{liu_compositional_2023} that rely on additive score factorization.